bacalhau-project/docs.bacalhau.org/contributing.md

 ## Finding an issue

-The Filecoin project is hosted in GitHub.
-There's a bunch of reasons for this, one of them being that GitHub comes with an issue tracker, which enables the core Filecoin team to field problems from the community.
+The Bacalhau project is hosted in GitHub.
+There's a bunch of reasons for this, one of them being that GitHub comes with an issue tracker, which enables the Bacalhau team to field problems from the community.
 All community issues can read the docs, find issues, and raise issues in the docs repository (called a _repo_ for short).

 All issues involving the Filecoin docs themselves can be found here in the `bacalhau-project/docs.bacalhau.org` repo under the [**Issues** tab](https://github.com/bacalhau-project/docs.bacalhau.org/issues).
 Here you can see all the issues that are currently open.
 We try to tag each issue with relevant descriptive tags.
 Let's jump into finding an issue.

-1. Go to the Filecoin Docs repository at [github.com/bacalhau-project/docs.bacalhau.org](https://github.com/bacalhau-project/docs.bacalhau.org).
+1. Go to the Bacalhau Docs repository at [github.com/bacalhau-project/docs.bacalhau.org](https://github.com/bacalhau-project/docs.bacalhau.org).
 2. Select the **Issues** tab.
 3. Select an issue that interests you.